mu-ts/rest_endpoints/README.md

 * @put('/my-path', validation?: ajvValidationSchema, deserialize?: jsonSchema, serialize?: jsonSchema)
 * @_delete_('/my-path')

 The validation schema depends on the implementation of your Validator.
-The above presumes you are using AJV, which also provides the ability to transform an object to an atlernative format.
+The above presumes you are using AJV, which also provides the ability to transform an object to an alternative format.
 Generally this would be useful for the outbound request where you want to ensure that a contract is always respected, regardless of how the underlying object being serialized is changed.
-For example, adding an additional properly to the object would not result in the property being returned in a response, if you had a deserialization schema defined that did not include that additional property.
+For example, adding a properly to the object would not result in the property being returned in a response, if you had a deserialization schema defined that did not include that additional property.

 # Sugar